 VASA/Oceania Student Success Program provides support to Pacific Island and all CCSF students in pursuit of academic success through comprehensive, culturally specific, multilingual education programs and services that promote successful learning and student achievement in a multicultural environment.
-VASA collaborates with other academic departments and community-based organizations to offer other services consistent with its primary mission.
-Its program also offers link courses in English, Math, College Success, and Critical Pacific Island Studies.
-The VASA Program is Located in Arts 201 (Ocean Campus), (415) 452-5762.
+VASA collaborate with other academic departments and community-based organizations to offer other services consistent with its primary mission.